hyosung11/Launch-School/Courses/journal.md

 11:42 Taking a break to play with SungOh.

 12:39 Writing out more code examples and now going to eat a little lunch.

+16:38 Studying more after the gym and watching some tennis.
+I feel tired.
+Do I need a testosterone supplement?